Travel guide

 Photo: Judit Juhasz · Pexels

 Athens has excellent mobile coverage.
-In the historic center, in Plaka, Monastiraki, and the entire tourist area, you'll have plenty of 4G and 5G.
-On the Acropolis, despite being a hill, the signal is good because it's surrounded by the city: you'll be able to share your Parthenon photos instantly and check schedules without any problem.
+In the historical center, in Plaka, Monastiraki, and the entire tourist area, you'll have plenty of 4G and 5G.
+On the Acropolis, despite being on a hill, the signal is good because it's surrounded by the city: you'll be able to share your Parthenon photo instantly and check schedules without any problem.

 Useful tip: Athens Metro has coverage in most stations and platforms, so you can check the map between stops.
-The signal drops in the tunnels, as in any metro, but it recovers when you reach the station.
+In the tunnels, the signal drops, as in any subway, but it recovers when you reach the station.

-Local Greek networks (Cosmote, Vodafone Greece, and Nova) provide solid service throughout the Attica region.
+Greek local networks (Cosmote, Vodafone Greece, and Nova) provide solid service throughout the Attica region.
 A good eSIM relies on the best of these at each point, so the coverage you'll have is the same as a local.
-Only in some remote archaeological sites or on mountain roads towards excursions will you see occasional signal drops.
+Only in some remote archaeological sites or on mountain roads leading to excursions will you see occasional signal drops.

 City or country: which eSIM to buy

-Here's the important decision, and where many people make a mistake: there is no "Athens-only" eSIM.
-You buy a Greece eSIM, which covers the capital, Attica, and the rest of the country.
-This is logical, because almost no one goes to Athens without at least taking an excursion or a quick trip to a nearby island.
+Here's the important decision where many go wrong: there is no "Athens-only" eSIM.
+You buy the Greece eSIM, which covers the capital, Attica, and the rest of the country.
+This makes sense, as almost no one goes to Athens without at least one excursion or a hop to a nearby island.

-Buying a country-wide plan instead of a city-specific one has two clear advantages.
+Buying a country-wide eSIM instead of a city-specific one has two clear advantages.
 First, you won't run out of data if you take a day trip to Delphi, Cape Sounion, or Aegina.
 Second, the price per gigabyte is usually the same or better than an imaginary urban plan.
-If your trip includes several islands, consider a regional eSIM; for details on the entire country, refer to the complete guide on eSIM for Greece, which delves into operators and plans.
-Buying the Greece eSIM is the option that covers Athens, Attica, and all the islands in one go.
+If your trip includes several islands, consider a regional eSIM that covers Athens, Attica, and all the islands in one go; and if after Greece you continue your route through other European countries, the Europe eSIM saves you from buying a new plan at each border.

 eSIM for Athens: airport, coverage, and GB for your getaway